gc-da11yn/gc-da11yn.github.io/src/en/guides/section508-mapping/index.md

             <td>
                 <p><span class="fas fa-flask"></span> <span class="wb-inv">Functional change</span></p>
                 <p>5.1.3.6 Speech output for non-text content</p>
                 <p>Where ICT presents non-text content, the alternative for non-text content shall be presented to users via speech output unless the non-text content is pure decoration or is used only for visual formatting.
-The speech output for non-text content shall follow the guidance for "text alternative" described in <strong>WCAG 2.1</strong> Success Criterion 1.1.1.</p>
+The speech output for non-text content shall follow the guidance for "text alternative" described in <mark>WCAG 2.1</mark> Success Criterion 1.1.1.</p>
             </td>
             <td>
                 <p>5.1.3.6 Speech output for non-text content</p>